Learning culture

 • Ensure you have a very robust training plan for all employee levels across the organizational hierarchy.

-• For most organizations, the 70-20-10 learning model is a good fit.
-Provide employees with multiple learning opportunities on-the-job since this is where they would end up learning the most.
+Subsequently, provide employees with multiple learning opportunities on-the-job since this is where they would end up learning the most.
 The best way to foster this is to give them enough just-in-time learning material that they can use whenever they get stuck at a certain place and can find a way out of it.

 • Align your L&D strategies with your business vision.
 If the focus of your business is on improving your tech capabilities, then focusing L&D on frontline employee training would not provide the desired results.